fjag/crible/README.md

 ## Acknowledgements

-Crible originated with Francisco Azuaje, who co-developed it alongside Claude Code, Anthropic's agentic coding tool, through interactive planning and implementation sessions with Claude Sonnet 4.5.
+Crible was conceived by Francisco Azuaje and developed with Claude Code, Anthropic's agentic coding tool.
+Planning and implementation were carried out through interactive sessions with Claude Sonnet 4.5.

 For insights into the development process, challenges encountered, and lessons learned, see [PROJECT_LEARNINGS.md](PROJECT_LEARNINGS.md).